Student Support and Wellness

 Dealing With Child Abuse

 Everyone has a responsibility to protect children.
 Because children spend so much of their time in school, school staff may recognize signs and symptoms of child abuse that might otherwise go unnoticed.
-The following resource, revised in 2020, is designed to assist school staff in the process of dealing with child abuse related issues.
+The following resource, revised in 2020, is designed to assist school staff when dealing with child abuse-related issues.

-The Department of Education is committed to ensuring that all students achieve their potential.
-This requires working together to provide a variety of programs and services, ranging from prevention to intervention that combine to promote and support the mental health of students.
-The following resource is designed as a self- reflective tool for school staffs to use in assessing, planning and developing programs that support mental health.
+The Department of Education, Culture and Employment is committed to ensuring that all students achieve their potential.
+This requires working together to provide a variety of programs and services, ranging from prevention to intervention, that promote and support the mental health of students.
+The following resource is designed as a self- reflective tool for school staff to use in assessing, planning and developing programs that support mental health.